pingcap/docs/ticdc/troubleshoot-ticdc.md

     >
     > In China, CST usually stands for China Standard Time.

-## How to understand the relationship of the TiCDC time zone with the time zones of the upstream/downstream databases?
+## How to understand the relationship between the TiCDC time zone and the time zones of the upstream/downstream databases?

 ||Upstream time zone| TiCDC time zone|Downstream time zone|
 | :-: | :-: | :-: | :-: |